System Context

 This case study describes the context, evolution, and transformation strategy of the system.

-If you want to explore further — to see:
+If you want to see:

 we have prepared a dedicated architecture showcase.